-- Dried Mochi, cut into squares (We cut ours into about 2"x2" squares.
-Some come already cut.)
+- Dried mochi cut into squares (I cut mine into 2-inch/5 cm squares; some come already cut)

-- Roast the mochi, taking care not to burn it, until it's crispy on the outside, and gooey on the inside.
+Roast the mochi, taking care not to burn it, until it’s crispy on the outside and gooey on the inside.
 Be patient!
 It should take 5 to 7 minutes.

 Carefully cut a slit in the side of the mochi, creating a pocket, and stuff with your favorite toppings.

-- Let your stuffing heat up and melt (a minute or so).
+Let the stuffing heat up and melt (a minute or so).
 This also allows the mochi to cool a bit so you can pick it up to eat it.